 Competing Interests Statement: State any competing interests.

-Reviews will address any aspect of respiratory or critical care medicine.
-Prior discussion with the Editor is recommended.
+State-of-the-art Reviews will address any aspect of respiratory or critical care medicine.
+Some review articles may be commissioned but unsolicited submissions are welcomed.

 Word count: up to 3,000